 School Programs at the Constitutional Centre of Western Australia

-The Constitutional Centre of Western Australia offers a wide range of educational programs for students in Year 1 to Year 12.
+The Constitutional Centre of Western Australia offers a wide range of civics educational resources for students in Year 1 to Year 9.

-A series of online learning programs based on our face-to-face programs is now available.
-These programs are designed for students in Year 1 to Year 9, but can be adapted for other year groups and are also available for anyone keen to learn more about State, Federal and Local Government.
+A series of online learning programs are also available to support those who are unable to attend the Centre in person.
+These programs are designed for students in Year 1 to Year 9 but can be adapted for other year groups and are also available for anyone keen to learn more about our democratic system of government.

 • For in person visits please visit our bookings calendar to view availability and complete a booking request.

-Students explore the concepts of rules, community, and the democratic process of voting to build on their understanding of civics and citizenship.
+Explores the concept of rules, community, and the democratic process of voting.

 Online Access